kananb/Console-Image-Display-OLD/README.md

 	command format:
 		*.exe <image path> [font size] [options]

-if flag -a is left out of the arguments the image will be displayed using ascii character 0xDB (219)
+If flag -a is left out of the arguments the image will be displayed using ascii character 0xDB (219)

-the image path will default to your desktop if the image cannot be found through the path provided
+The image path will default to your desktop if the image cannot be found through the path provided

 	so you can do:
 	*.exe bar.png